microsoft/IIoT/Prep/AdvanceSetup.md

       <p align="center">
         <img src="Images/SelectSSH.jpg"/>
       </p>
-  - At the prompt "Would you like to the SSH server to be enabled?", select <Yes>
+  - At the prompt "Would you like to the SSH server to be enabled?", select \<Yes\>
       <p align="center">
         <img src="Images/EnableSSH.jpg"/>
       </p>
-   - Select "<Finish>" to close the Raspberry Pi Configuration Tool.
+   - Select \<Finish\> to close the Raspberry Pi Configuration Tool.
 1. Install [Device Explorer](https://github.com/Azure/azure-iot-sdks/releases/download/2016-11-17/SetupDeviceExplorer.msi) on your Windows laptop.
 Device Explorer is a great tool that can be used to perform operations such as manage the devices registered to an IoT hub, view device-to-cloud messages sent to an IoT hub, and send cloud-to-device messages from an IoT hub.
 1. Ensure your Azure subscription login is working and you have sufficient permissions to create resources.
 1. Download and install [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).